The Best First Foods for Babies 6 to 9 Months

 - Whole eggs, scrambled

-- Nut butter thinned out with water (nut butters are sticky and can cause choking)
+- Nut butter thinned out with water and mixed with cereal (nut butters are sticky and can cause choking)

 Here are some preparation ideas: